afdaniele/brun/README.md

 ### Groups

 Groups are used to link two or more fields together.
-In particular, a group defines how the values of two or more fields change with respect to another.
+In particular, a group defines how the values of two or more fields change with respect to each other.

 Groups are specified using the argument `--group` (in short `-g`).
 The syntax is the following:
 ```